 |Date of Birth||November 13, 1999|

-Currently competing in Formula 2, for Carlin Motorsport, Lando Norris has won the MSA Formula championship in 2015, the Toyota Racing Series, Eurocup Formula Renault 2.0 and Formula Renault 2.0 Northern European Cup in 2016, and also received the Mclaren Autosport BRDC award in the same year.
-Subsequently after winning the 2017 Formula 3 European Championship, he became a member of the Mclaren young driver programme, and will drive for Mclaren-Renault in the 2019 Formula One Championship.
+Lando Norris is a British Racing driver currently competing in Formula One with Mclaren.
+He won the MSA Formula championship in 2015.
+In 2016, he won the Toyota Racing Series, Eurocup Formula Renault 2.0, and Formula Renault 2.0 Northern European Cup.
+He also received the McLaren Autosport BRDC Award in 2016.
+He subsequently won the 2017 FIA Formula 3 European Championship and was runner-up to George Russell in the 2018 Formula 2 Championship.

 Born on 13 November 1999 in Bristol, Norris is the son of Adam Norris, one of Bristol’s richest people.
 His mother Cisca is from the Flanders regions of Belgium.
 Norris was educated at Millfield School in Street, Somerset.
 Norris always looked at Valentino Rossi as an inspiration and currently resides in Woking, close to Mclaren’s headquarters.

 Norris started competitive karting at the age of seven and would progress to win the CIK-FIA KF World Championship in 2014.
 In 2015, he would win the MSA Formula Series and also make occasional appearances in the ADAC Formula 4 championship.
 In 2016, he would win the Toyota Racing Series, Eurocup Formula Renault 2.0, and Formula Renault 2.0 Northern European Cup and then graduate to Formula 3 European Championship and win that in 2017.
 Norris would then compete in the Formula 2 Championship where he won the very first race of the championship.
 He would come close to winning the title but the honors would go to George Russell at the end of the season.
 It was announced at this time that Norris would be driving for Mclaren in the 2019 season alongside Carlos Sainz.